mcarvin8/xml2json5-disassembler/README.md

 ## Background

-Large XML files can be a pain to mantain in version control.
-These files can contain thousands of lines and it becomes very difficult to track changes made to these files in a standard version control server like GitHub.
+Transforms large XML files into smaller JSON5 files, a more flexible JSON format that allows comments and trailing commas, making it more developer-friendly.
+Supports reassembly into XML when required.

-This package offers a way to break down large XML files into smaller JSON5 files which can be used to review changes in a format easier to digest.
-When needed, the inverse class will reassemble the original XML file from the smaller JSON5 files.
+This is an extension of [`xml-disassembler`](https://github.com/mcarvin8/xml-disassembler).

 ## Install